 Creating the ~ symbol on a smartphone or tablet

 What is a tilde is used for on a computer?

 Below are a few examples of how and when the tilde is used.

-- In languages such as Spanish and Portuguese, the tilde is a diacritical mark that is placed over a letter such as 'a' and 'n' to help emphasize the letter.
+- In languages such as Spanish and Portuguese, the tilde is a diacritical mark that is placed over a letter such as 'ñ' and 'ã' to help emphasize the letter.

 - Shorten long file names in Microsoft Windows 95 above.
-For example, changing the "Program Files" directory to Progra~1.
+For example, changing the "Program Files" directory to the "Progra~1" directory.

 - In regular expressions, the tilde can be used for pattern matching.